Teenage boy shot and killed near school in East Orange, NJ

-EAST ORANGE, New Jersey (WABC) -- A teenage boy was shot and killed in East Orange Monday afternoon.
+EAST ORANGE, New Jersey (WABC) -- A candlelight vigil was held for the 16-year-old boy who was shot and killed just after schools let out in East Orange last Monday.

-The gunfire erupted in a residential neighborhood near several schools, including the Edward T. Bowser School of Excellence on Lincoln Street.

-It happened just after 3 p.m.
-Monday as many of those schools were letting out for the day.
+Community activists throughout the region came together to the exact spot where a gunman shot the 16-year-old basketball standout dead as he walked home from school.

-Investigators say a teenage boy, believed to be around 16 years old, was shot at the corner of Lincoln Street and Park Avenue.
+Investigators say Letrell Duncan was shot multiple times at the corner of Lincoln Street and Park Avenue when gunfire erupted in a residential area near several schools.

 He was taken to University Hospital in Newark, where he was pronounced dead.